kennysmithed/oels2023/oels_practical_wk8.md

 # Acknowledgments

-Dr. Shiri Lev-Ari (who is obviously the author of Lev-Ari, 2017) very kindly shared the participant instructions and audio stimuli for her experiment and gave me permission to make them public here, so the code uses the same audio files as the real experiment.
-Shiri wasn't able to share the visual stims since she didn't have sharing permission for all of them, but my research assistant Rachel Kindellan did some epic google image searching and found equivalent images which are licensed to be shared - so the images are not identical to the ones used by Shiri, but should be close enough to give you a feel for the experiment.
+Dr. Shiri Lev-Ari (who is the author of Lev-Ari, 2017) very kindly shared the participant instructions and audio stimuli for her experiment and gave me permission to make them public here, so the code uses the same audio files as the real experiment.
+Shiri wasn't able to share the visual stims since she didn't have sharing permission for all of them, but my research assistant Rachel Kindellan did some epic google image searching and found equivalent images which are licensed to be shared - so the images are not identical to the ones used by Dr. Lev-Ari, but should be close enough to give you a feel for the experiment.

 # A perceptual learning experiment